poolpOrg/poolp.org/content/posts/2021-05-01-mind-hacking.md

 Further in this article,
-whenever I use the term reality without more precisions then it means subjective reality, as it is the one we're tend to refer to when we talk about reality.
+whenever I use the term reality without more precisions then it means subjective reality, as it is the one we tend to refer to when we talk about reality.

 ## Alternate realities